 Companies that produce paper and board food contact materials (FCMs) must ensure their products’ safety by the Framework Regulation (EC) No 1935/2004, which requires that constituents are not transferred to food in quantities that would endanger human health or negatively affect sensory quality.1 Unlike in the case of plastic FCMs, however, there is no harmonized EU legislation that would specify maximum content or migration limits for chemicals in paper and board FCMs.

-Due to the lack of harmonization, companies have to choose another safety reference to show their materials are compliant with the Framework Regulation.
+Due to the lack of harmonization, companies need to choose another safety reference to showcase their materials' compliance with the Framework Regulation.
 Common choices include German, French, Italian, and Dutch laws, as well as industry guidelines that draw from several countries’ national regulations.
 Measurlabs offers a variety of testing options in accordance with the selected safety reference.

 Requirements for intentionally added substances (IAS)